Should I do an internship?

 It is important to start your search for an internship placement at least a full semester prior to the semester in which you plan to do your internship!
-And if you’re interested in something in Washington, DC or abroad, you should begin your search a full year in advance, as many of these opportunities are competitive and require applications long in advance of the start dates.
-Now is the time to begin to think seriously about doing an internship during the Winter 2011 semester.
-We are experiencing a record number of students in internships as students are aware of the potential link between an internship and great jobs after graduation.
-When I ask our students why there are so many doing internships, the overwhelming response is to prepare themselves for jobs after graduation!
+And if you’re interested in something in Washington, D.C., or abroad, you should begin your search a full year in advance, as many of these opportunities are competitive and require applications long in advance of the start dates.

 If you are interested in an internship for an upcoming semester, email me with your interest, and we can set up an advising appointment.